Skip to Content

 GLG 1311 Ohio Field Geology

-Hands-on experience during several Saturday, day-long field trips to different locations in Ohio.
+Hands-on experience during several Saturday morning field trips to different locations in our region.
+Students must provide their own transportation.
 Field activities are meant to mimic what field geologists do.
 Use of on-site observations to interpret and understand the building of the Appalachian Mountains and the geological development of Ohio.
 Two lab hours in the field per week.
 Course offered during 8-week B-term.
 Open to undergraduate and graduate students with or pursuing degrees in geology, and K-12 science educators with or working toward Master Science Teaching (MST).
-GLG 1201/1211 may be taken concurrently to meet prerequisite.
+GLG 1201/GLG 1211 may be taken concurrently to meet prerequisite.

 1 Credit Hour